Fixpoint Node Selection Query Languages for Trees: Relationship among , 2WATAs, and MSO

-To match this relaxation in the construction of the NSTA, we need to redefine the set of initial states as $Q_0=\{(r,R) \mid \mbox{there is no transition } (s,-1,s')\in r\}$, which means that the requirement that the 2WATA starts its run from the root is dropped, as the strategy guessed by the NSTA no longer needs to be anchored at $\eword$.
+To match this relaxation in the construction of the NSTA, we need to redefine the set of initial states as $Q_0=\{(r,R): \mbox{there is no transition} (s,-1,s')\in r\}$, which means that the requirement that the 2WATA starts its run from the root is dropped, as the strategy guessed by the NSTA no longer need to be anchored at $\varepsilon$.
 Instead, we want the strategy to be anchored at the node $x_0$ selected by $\At$.
-To that end, we define the set of selecting states as $\sigma=\{(r,R)\in \Tau\times\Eta \mid s_0\in\state(r)\}$.
+To that end, we define the set of selecting states as $\sigma=\{(r,R)\in \Tau\times\Eta: s_0\in\sta(r)\}$.
 That is, if $\At$ starts its run at $x_0$, then the strategy needs to be anchored at $x_0$ and $x_0$ is selected by the NSTA.

-Finally, while the NTA constructed in Section~\ref{sec:2wata} accepts when the transition function yields the truth value {\bf true}, the NSTA accepts by means of accepting states.
-We can simply add a special accepting state $\mathit{accept}$ and transition to it whenever the transition function yields {\bf true}. \end{proof}
+Finally, that the NTA constructed in Section~\ref{sec:2wata} accepts when the transition function yields the truth value {\bf true}, while NSTA accepts by means of accepting states.
+We can simply add a special accepting state $accept$ and transition to it whenever the transition function yields {\bf true}. \end{proof}

-We remark that the translation from 2WATA to NSTA is exponential.
+Finally, we remark that the translation from 2WATA to NSTA is exponential.
 Together with the results in the previous sections, we get an exponential translation from \muXPath to NSTAs.
 This explains why NSTAs are not useful for efficient query-evaluation algorithms, as noted in \cite{Schw07}.